Eternity (2025 film)

 Eternity is a 2025 American fantasy romantic comedy film directed by David Freyne, who co-wrote the film with Pat Cunnane.
-The film stars Miles Teller, Elizabeth Olsen, Callum Turner, John Early, Olga Merediz, and Da'Vine Joy Randolph.
-Its plot follows a woman who must choose between two men with whom to spend eternity in the afterlife.
+The film stars Elizabeth Olsen as a woman forced to choose whom to spend eternity with in the afterlife: her second husband of 65 years, played by Miles Teller, or her first husband who died young, portrayed by Callum Turner.
+Da'Vine Joy Randolph, John Early, and Olga Merediz appear in supporting roles.

-Eternity premiered at the 2025 Toronto International Film Festival on September 7, 2025, and is scheduled to be released in the United States by A24 on November 26, 2025.
+Eternity premiered at the Toronto International Film Festival on September 7, 2025, and was theatrically released in the United States by A24 on November 26, 2025.
+The film received positive reviews from critics.